roadwarriorslive/Pipulate/README.rst

 There's a reason spreadsheets remain as popular as they do in the face of more capable databases and reporting systems.
 Spreadsheets are designed for humans— you don't need a developer for every little thing.
 You can use them in many places where a database would be overkill.
-However as anyone who's tried to build durable long-term automations around spreadsheets using VBA, AppScript or any of the other obvious choices, it ain't so easy.
-That's what I fix here with Pipulate; I simplify OAuth2 login, help you grab cell-ranges from the spreadsheet, and then help you push your changes back into the sheet.
-The rest (altering the data) is Pandas.
+However, as anyone who's tried to build durable long-term automations around spreadsheets using VBA, AppScript (or any of the other obvious choices), it ain't so easy.
+That's what I fix here with Pipulate; simply importing the library prompts you for Google's OAuth web-login, getting you immediately over the biggest hurdle.
+After that, there's a simple convention of selecting a block-shape and updating back into it.
+The rest is up to you and your imagination with Python pandas— the one data manipulation and analysis-tool that every SEO in the biz should be learning right now.

 .. image:: pipulate-logo.svg